 Irish Potato Cakes Recipe

 Make the potato cake dough

-Start the recipe off by combining the potatoes with flour in a mixing bowl, starting with just ⅓ cup of flour.
-Then add the salt and pepper and lightly mix these ingredients with a spoon to combine them.
-Next, make a well in the center of the mixture, crack the egg into the well, and whisk it.
-Then fold the egg into the potato mixture.
-Now gently stir in the chives, and add more flour to the mixture as needed so that it can be easily formed into patties.
-"I would be mindful of the amount of flour you put in the batter," Shelbert cautions, adding: "You don't want too much flour where you lose the potato flavor."
-So, you may not have to use the entire ½ cup of flour, and that's okay!
+Now, gently stir in the chives, and add more flour to the mixture, as needed, so that it can be easily formed into patties.
+"I would be mindful of the amount of flour you put in the batter," Shelbert cautions.
+"You don't want so much flour where you lose the potato flavor."
+You may not have to use the entire ½ cup of flour, and that's okay!

 Heat the butter and form the patties

-Meanwhile, form the four patties with your hands using equal parts the potato mixture.
+Meanwhile, form the four patties with your hands using equal parts of the potato mixture.
 Press them until they are cohesive but not packed densely, then place the potato cakes into the skillet and watch for the perfect frying.
 "They should be just crispy on the outside and light and fluffy on the inside," says Shelbert.

-Fry the cakes to golden perfection
+Fry the potato cakes to golden perfection

+Irish Potato Cakes Recipe